jordienr/zenblog/todo/postmvp.md

 - [] Redesign settings page to be similar to Plausible
 - [] Use a generic on createClient to pass the custom metadata
 - [] Add files to custom metadata
 - [] Allow "undo" for destructive actions - [] Delete post - [] Delete blog
 - Allow users to see their trash and restore items from the trash.
+- [] Make layout work on mobile
+- [] Make inputs not zoom in on mobile

 ## Teams